Looking for the facts and stats?

-Lawrence is located in the northeast Kansas, approximately 40 miles west of Kansas City, Missouri and 25 miles east of Topeka, and is the county seat of Douglas County.
-The 2013 Census reported a population of around 91,000.
-We are in the Central Time Zone and our area code is 785.
+Lawrence is located in northeast Kansas, approximately 40 miles west of Kansas City, Missouri, and 25 miles east of Topeka, and is the county seat of Douglas County.
+The 2021 Census reported a population of around 95,000.
+We are in the Central Time Zone, and our area code is 785.

 Lawrence sits between the Kansas (or Kaw) River and the Wakarusa River at 38°58′18″N 95°14′7″W and an elevation of 866 feet.
 Mt.
 Oread, on the University of Kansas Campus, is the highest elevation, at 1,020 ft.
 (See, we’re not as flat as you might have expected.)

 Today Lawrence hosts a vibrant art scene and is known for its live music venues.
-Our pedestrian-friendly main street, Massachusetts Street, is named for the home state of the founders, but known to the locals as Mass Street.
+Our pedestrian-friendly main street, Massachusetts Street, is named after the home state of the founders but known to the locals as Mass Street.
 It’s been called “the best destination in Kansas.”
-There you will find unique shops and art galleries, locally owned restaurants, breweries, coffee houses and, of course, music.
+There you will find unique shops and art galleries, locally owned restaurants, breweries, coffee houses, and, of course, music.

 Key attractions include: